whosonfirst/whosonfirst-categories/README.md

 The convention and best practice for categories is that are roughly 10x of them relative to their parent class.

 Categories are parented by classes.
+Categories may be shared across multiple classes.
 Example categories might include:

 * restaurant
 * department-store